 For Academic Years 2022-23 and 2023-24, Each full-time non-tenure-track faculty member or postdoctoral fellow will receive, upon request, a Research Facilitation (RF) fund of \$1000 each year to support research activities.
 The request should be made via email to the chair of the Howells committee at least 14 days before the requestor's first expenditure for the academic year.
 Permitted expenses and policies are the same as for tenure-track faculty.
 In addition, research expenses that are part of a course being taught by the requestor (e.g., Advanced Research) are permitted, but faculty wishing to use their RF funds for these expenses should first contact the Department Chair to see whether TELE or other department funds can be used instead.
 Ordinary teaching expenses and travel to teaching-related conferences are not permitted.
-Any publication supported by RF funds to non-tenure-track faculty and postdoctoral fellows is a pilot program for Academic Year 2023-2024.
+Any publication supported by RF funds must list the University of Arkansas as one of the author's affiliations.
+The availability of RF funds to non-tenure-track faculty and postdoctoral fellows is a pilot program for Academic Year 2023-2024.
 The Howells committee will assess the program prior to Academic Year 2024-25 to determine whether and how the program will proceed.